paulhectork/halp/git.md

 - `init` reads the .gitmodules file in the repository to configure the submodules and prepares to fetch the submodule contents
 - `update` fetches submodule contents from remote repo

-### change the submodule branch or checkout to a submodule commit
+### Change the submodule branch or checkout to a submodule commit

 the module `root` is in the branch `main`. you want to checkout the submodule to the branch `dev` without changing `root`'s branch.